ppy/osu-wiki/wiki/Tournaments/CWC/2019/en.md

 ### Mappool Instructions

-1. There will be 1 mappool for the Group Stage, 1 mappool for the Round of 16, 1 mappool for the Quarterfinals, 1 mappool for the Semifinals and 1 mappool for the Finals.
+1. There will be 1 mappool for the Group Stage, 1 mappool for the Round of 16, 1 mappool for the Quarterfinals, 1 mappool for the Semifinals, 1 mappool for the Finals and 1 mappool for the Grand Finals.
-   - Finals and Grand Finals use the same mappool.

 2. Each mappool consists of 4 brackets: NoMod, [Hidden](/wiki/Game_Modifiers), [HardRock](/wiki/Game_Modifiers) and [DoubleTime](/wiki/Game_Modifiers).
 3. Mappools for Groups Stage, Round of 16 and Quarterfinals consists of 16 maps in total.